 The benefits of individual membership include:

-- 1. Access to a 24-hour Legal Advice Line. - 2.
-Up to £150,000 insurance cover for legal expenses for criminal and civil prosecutions associated with the fostering role. - £10,000 per person for interview under caution - £25,000 for civil proceedings - £5,000 to make representation against a barring recommendation - 3.
+- i.
+Access to a 24-hour Legal Advice Line. - ii.
+Insurance cover for legal expenses for criminal and civil prosecutions associated with the fostering role. - iii.
 FosterTalk magazine, leaflets, and other publications.

 Insurance for foster carers